 If you decide to pay extra, your Direct Debit amount will cover your annual rent, putting your account four weeks into credit.
 Keeping your account four weeks in credit will support customers if there are changes in circumstances.

 We want to make it as easy as possible to get your account four weeks into credit.

-Should customers prefer to spread the payments over two years, by building up two weeks of credit in 2018/19 and two further weeks in 2019/20, this can be arranged.
+Should customers prefer to spread the payments over two years, by building up two weeks of credit in the first year and two further weeks in the second year, this can be arranged.

 Our Money Advice team is always available to offer advice and support to any customers with financial concerns, including budgeting advice and help with applying for additional funding.

 Is there an option to not pay extra?

 Yes – but we want to make it as easy as possible to get your account four weeks into credit so you can: